ThinkEQ/assembly-solutions-ltd/src/pages/product-category/wiring-harness.md

 title: Wiring Harness
 subtitle: Wiring Harness Manufacturer
 video: wiring-harness
-image: /img/chemex.jpg
+image: /img/cable-looms-3-.jpg
 usps:
   - usp: UK Made in Bolton
   - usp: Fast 3-6 Week Delivery
   - usp: ISO 9001 Quality Approved
 introcol:
   first: >-
-    ### **UK Wiring Harness Manufacture**
+    **UK Wiring Harness Manufacture**

-    Assembly Solutions is a customer focused and thriving manufacturer of high quality custom-made wiring harnesses and [wiring looms](/wiring-loom).
-With 25 years of experience, we have grown to become a national leading supplier and have built up an incredible portfolio of customers including; Aston Martin, Ford, Rolls Royce and Siemens.
+    Assembly Solutions is the UK leading manufacturer of high quality custom-made wiring harnesses and [wiring looms](/wiring-loom).
+With over 25 years in the industry, we have built up an incredible portfolio of customers including; Aston Martin, Ford, Rolls Royce and Siemens.

+    We're based in the heart of Bolton and operate under our own purpose built 32,000 sqft factory.
+All our wiring loom projects are quoted from customer drawing ad specification.
+Our speciality is manufacture and build, but we have in-house wiring harness engineers who can assist with technical design.

     We manufacture in low & high volume, and offer design/engineering support to ensure all looms and harnesses are built both cost-effective and fit for its application.

     ### A Family Run Business